johnlam90/aws-multi-eni-controller/README.md

 2. **Controller**: Watches for NodeENI resources and nodes with matching labels
 3. **Reconciliation Loop**: Creates, attaches, detaches, and deletes ENIs as needed
 4. **Finalizers**: Ensures proper cleanup of AWS resources when NodeENI resources are deleted

+For a detailed architecture diagram and workflow, see [Architecture Documentation](docs/architecture.md).

 ### Controller Logic